(I sold this car on October 7th, 1998; it is now in the Federal Way / Seattle, Washington area)

 mark smoking the tires, seems the people in the bleachers enjoy

 that alot (I go through 1 set of slicks a summer though).
-I enjoy racing it, but I don't have the
+I enjoy

-money to run it much more than a few times a summer (racing an 8
+racing it, but I don't have the money to run it much more than a few times a

-second car isn't cheap), so I enjoy the street scene with it
+summer (racing an 8 second car isn't cheap), so I enjoy the street scene

 magazine's Powertour with it in eight second trim, the only